 An internist can treat you for something as routine as the flu or fatigue or provide in-depth care for diseases such as diabetes, lung or heart disease.
 Internists often coordinate the many subspecialists the patient might see in the process of treating illness.
 Internists' patient's like knowing that they have a long-term relationship with a physician who is equipped to deal with whatever the patient brings, no matter how common or rare, or how simple or complex.

-To learn more about the physicians that offer these services, click on the names listed to the left.
+Call (360) 830-1601 to schedule your appointment.
+To learn more about the physicians that offer these services, click on the names listed to the right.